mehedihasanbijoy/imgclassifier/README.md

 )
 ```

-### Train and test the model using ImageFolder directory structure
+### Train and test the model using "ImageFolder" directory structure
 ```
 from imgclassifier import train